-Wastewater from the District is treated at the SVCW Wastewater Treatment Plant (WWTP).
-The SVCW WWTP treats wastewater flows generated from San Carlos, Belmont, Redwood City, Atherton, Menlo Park, East Palo Alto, Woodside, and numerous unincorporated areas in San Mateo County.
+Wastewater from the San Carlos PWS portion of the District is treated at the SVCW WWTP.
+The SVCW WWTP treats wastewater flows generated from the San Carlos, Belmont, Redwood City, Atherton, Menlo Park, East Palo Alto, Woodside, and numerous unincorporated areas in San Mateo County.
 Municipal wastewater is generated in the SVCW service area by residential and commercial, and industrial sources.